 We are a “sojourning, rather than settled” people.

 Let me start by citing a number of Scriptures.
 In each, God is training His people to treasure Him more than the anything else they can see or touch or possess.
 They are journeying to the Promised Land and God wants them to know what to value.
+He wants them to value Him.
 He wants to be the abiding possession of those who belong to Him.

 (God speaking to Moses and the nation)